Astrosociology.com Banner

 First, you are encouraged to submit links and articles that you believe should be included on the Links page or the Virtual Library page.

-Second, you can link to Astrosociology.com if your site's materials relate to the astrosociology in a meaningful way.
-In taking this step, you can help expose this sociological subfield to the sociological community, as well as space-related scholars and professionals, who may otherwise not know of its existence.
+Second, you can link to Astrosociology.org if your site's materials relate to the astrosociology in a meaningful way.
+In taking this step, you can help expose this multidisciplinary social science field to the sociological community, as well as space-related scholars and professionals, who may otherwise not know of its existence.

 This reality must be changed, so that astrosociology is well established, for many reasons.
 For example, the formulation of space policy will have to rely to an increasingly significant extent on the newly emerging astrosociological research findings as astrosociology becomes more established (and accepted).
 Your assistance is requested to hasten this process of incorporating astrosociological findings into the analysis of astrosocial phenomena in addition to the traditional economic and political, and even engineering, considerations currently influencing the major decisions that go into formulating space policy.